Everyone knows the value of Kanban in terms of product management, so we added our take on the well-known Kanban methodology.

-Kanban– Successful evolutionary Change for your Technology Business is published and becomes the best and most complete reference to implementing Kanban systems in creative and knowledge worker businesses.
+It has become the best and most complete reference for implementing Kanban systems in creative and knowledge worker businesses.
 It has sold well over 40,000 copies.

-The 5 key principles that make Kanban an effective development process are:
+The five fundamental principles that make the Kanban methodology an effective development process are:

 Agreement on incremental agile framework

-Kanban can only take effect within a work framework that is agile, meaning that the product will be developed in iterative cycles, each building on the previous version.
-This is fundamental to the Kanban methodology.
+Kanban can only take effect within an agile working framework.
+The product will be developed in iterative cycles, building on the previous version.
+It is fundamental to the Kanban methodology.

 Starting with what is certain while leaving room for uncertainty

-Furthermore, by starting with the basic product model that passes the economic cost-benefit analysis and feasibility tests, it prevents delays from excessive planning and decision-paralysis.
+Furthermore, starting with the primary product model that passes the economic cost-benefit analysis and feasibility tests prevents delays from excessive planning and decision-paralysis.

 Limit work-in-progress (WIP)

-Once a reasonable estimate of work that can smoothly pass through the development and test cycles into production, the workflow must be managed accordingly in each sprint/ build cycle.
+Once a reasonable estimate of work can smoothly pass through the development and test cycles into production, teams should manage the workflow accordingly in each sprint/ build cycle.

-This is not to say that the workload should never be increased – in fact as the team matures and gets more accustomed to the product’s development and processes, the pressure-tests should take place from time to time.
+It is not to say that there should be no increase in the workflow as the team matures and gets more accustomed to the product’s development and processes.
+The pressure tests should take place from time to time.

-Based on the work that needs to be done to meet business goals, and the team’s capacity to deliver, additional resourcing needs to be planned in advance.
+Companies need to plan additional resources based on the work that teams need to do to meet business goals and the team’s capacity to deliver.

-Since Kanban aims to deliver the product in versions, one of the key insight sources that determines the work is user feedback.
+Since Kanban aims to deliver the product in versions, user feedback is a vital insight source that determines the work.

-User-need surveys and experience studies are a cornerstone in the Kanban methodology of development, since the point of delivering a product under continuous development is to stay informed on user preferences and deliver it before competitors.
+User-need surveys and experience studies are a cornerstone in the Kanban methodology of development since the point of delivering a product under continuous growth is to stay informed on user preferences and provide it before competitors.

-User feedback and feature requests need to then be scanned through a cost-benefit lens and prioritization of the feature development is done accordingly.
+Teams should scan user feedback and feature requests through a cost-benefit lens, and prioritizing the feature development is done accordingly.

 Delivery ownership and team alignment over documentation

-One of the key principles that allow for fast development is to create an environment of trust and ownership final work delivery, even if no one is checking in.
+One of the fundamental principles that allow for fast development is to create an environment of trust and ownership of final work delivery, even if no one is checking in.

-While task management from managers are still important with pipeline management, documentation of code through comments and spreadsheets is reduced in lieu of better team alignment and self-accountability.
+Task management from managers is still crucial with pipeline management and code documentation.
+However, comments and spreadsheets have been reduced for better team alignment and self-accountability.

-Based on the principles of Kanban, below are the iterative stages within the method:
+Based on the principles of Kanban methodology, below are the iterative stages within the method:

 Stage 1.
 Product feasibility test and early need-analysis

-Product-need analysis is the process of undertaking prospective-user surveying and understanding the demand for such a product, gaps in current products (if any) and the key features essential to break into the market.
+Product-need analysis is undertaking prospective-user surveying and understanding of the demand for such a product, gaps in current products (if any), and the key features essential to break into the market.

-Based on this initial must-have list of features, a cost-benefit analysis must be done to understand short-term and long-term potential return-on-investment.
+Based on this initial must-have list of features, teams must do a cost-benefit analysis to understand the short-term and long-term potential return on investment.